twse/random-stuff/README.md

 6. Login as `gurumukhi` to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.

-## Bulk-add names to Mozilla credits list via GitHub web interface
+## Bulk-add everyone to Mozilla credits list via GitHub web interface
 Only works when logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will see the message in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Copy names from Mozilla-related websites such as translation projects.